 - Readout Chemiluminescent

 - Standard Curve

 The Corticosterone Chemiluminescent ELISA Kits quantitatively measure corticosterone in Serum, Plasma, Urine, Respiratory Vapor, Fecal Extracts, Feathers, Hair, and Tissue Culture Media.
-The Corticosterone Chemiluminescent ELISA Kits are a competitive ELISA.
+The Corticosterone Chemiluminescent ELISA Kits are a competitive ELISA with a run time of 2 hours.
 Please read the complete kit insert for more information before performing this assay.

 Use our provided corticosterone standard to generate a standard curve for the assay.
 Pipette the standards or diluted samples into a transparent microtiter plate coated with our donkey anti-sheep IgG antibody.
 Add the corticosterone peroxidase conjugate and the corticosterone polyclonal sheep antibody.
 Then incubate the mixture for 2 hours, shaking at room temperature.
 The immunological reaction occurs between the anti-corticosterone polyclonal antibody, the corticosterone antigen in the sample or standard, and the corticosterone-peroxidase conjugate.
 As the corticosterone concentration in the sample increases, the bound corticosterone-peroxidase conjugate decreases, causing a decrease in signal and vice versa.